-With this build, you will easily be playing on high settings on most modern games and even with graphically demanding games such as fallout 4 or the witcher 3 should play on a mix of medium and high settings.
+With this build, you will easily be playing on high settings on most modern games and even with graphically demanding games such as Fortnite, The Witcher 3, and Apex Legends should play on a mix of medium and high settings.

-This build will blow any Xbox, or PS4 out of the water and really lets you experience the fun that is PC gaming at a comparable price of a console.
+This build will blow any Xbox One, or PS4 out of the water and really lets you experience the fun that is PC gaming at a comparable price of a console.

-Now that I’ve told you what this build is capable of, let’s show you what components you need.
+Now that I’ve told you what this build is capable of, let’s show you what components you’ll need

-The Cooler master N200 is an excellent cheap micro-atx case.
+The Thermaltake Core V21 is an excellent cheap micro-atx case.
 This case is probably one of the most portable cases around, and if you are looking for the most mobile case you can find, then this is it.
 It also has a nice looking design with a slick black finish making it, even more, appealing.
 In addition it has clear sides to show your build in all its glory!
-Not to mention this case also comes with fans already installed which will make your PC even cooler (hence the name cooler master) It’s especially useful with this build due to the Video Card pretty demanding which is the reason why I chose it.
+Not to mention this case also comes with a fan already installed which will make your PC even cooler It’s especially useful with this build due to the Video Card pretty demanding which is the reason why I chose it.

-That being said, I understand if you would rather have another case other than the Cooler Master N200, due to personal preferences, so below is a link that will allow you to search for other case designs, that work with this build.
+That being said, I understand if you would rather have another case other than the Thermaltake Core V21, due to personal preferences, so below is a link that will allow you to search for other case designs, that work with this build.

 Evga is a brand respected by many and is known to make the most high-quality power supplies around.
 There isn’t much to say about the power supply except that it’s awesome and has enough power for anything this build can throw at it and then some left over if you wish to upgrade.
 Just know that with this 500w power supply you are getting power and quality all in one.